-- While 160,000 plastic bags are consumed every second, less than 1% of plastic bags are recycled, and 1-3% of plastic bags end up as litter. - In a landfill, a plastic bag will take approximately 1000 years to biodegrade, while the average plastic bag is used for 12 minutes.
+While 160,000 plastic bags are consumed every second, less than 1% of plastic bags are recycled...

+In a landfill, a plastic bag will take approximately 1000 years to biodegrade, while the average plastic bag is used for 12 minutes.
 Reusing the plastic bags we already have and reducing the number of plastic bags we use in the future will help conserve existing landfill space.
-This helps with the garbage crisis as landfills are brimming, and new sites are expensive and not easily found. - Close to 15 billion plastic bags are used annually in Canada, while up to 16 million plastic straws are used daily!
-However, the federal government has pledged to have zero plastic waste by 2030 and ban the import and manufacturing of single-use plastics by December 2022. - Producing plastic bags requires a lot of oil and adds to Canada's carbon footprint.
+This helps with the garbage crisis as landfills are brimming, and new sites are expensive and not easily found.

+Close to 15 billion plastic bags are used annually in Canada, while up to 57 million plastic straws are used daily!
+However, the federal government has pledged to have zero plastic waste by 2030 and ban the import and manufacturing of single-use plastics by December 2022.

+Producing plastic bags requires a lot of oil and adds to Canada's carbon footprint.
 To produce 100 million plastic bags requires 1.6 million litres of oil.
-Of course, we have a limited supply of petroleum on Earth.
+Of course, we have a limited supply of oil on Earth.

-- WWF reported that every year, approximately 100,000 marine animals, including whales and sea turtles, die from ingesting plastic bags.
+WWF reported that every year, approximately 100,000 marine animals, including whales and sea turtles, die from ingesting plastic bags.

 Many of us are familiar with the 4Rs--"rethink, reduce, reuse, and recycle."
 What many people are less familiar with is that the 4Rs are said in the order in which they have the most benefit to Earth and all of us.
 For example, rethinking the way we design things can have huge benefits.
-For example, compact fluorescent light bulbs use 75% less energy than traditional incandescent light bulbs. - Reducing is more advantageous to Earth and all of us than recycling.
+For example, compact fluorescent light bulbs use 75% less energy than traditional incandescent light bulbs.

+Reducing is more advantageous to Earth and all of us than recycling.
 For example, when you recycle an aluminum can, you use approximately five percent of the resources that would have been used if you had purchased a new can.
-This is much better than using a new can!
-However, you do use additional resources when you have someone come to your house or school to pick up the can to bring it to the recycling plant.
-Every time you do not use an aluminum can at all, you effectively use zero percent of the resources you would have consumed if you had used a new can! - The use of one reusable bag for a whole year is estimated to save up to 500 single-use plastic bags. - When one tonne of plastic bags is reused, it saves an equivalent of 16.3 barrels of oil
+However, all the steps involved in recycling (e.g. When someone drives to your house or school to pick up cans and bring them to a recycling plant, the machines that recycle the goods, etc.) use up resources and energy that could be avoided through first reducing or reusing.

+The use of one reusable bag for a whole year is estimated to save up to 500 single-use plastic bags.

+When one tonne of plastic bags is reused, it saves an equivalent of 16.3 barrels of oil.